 Wash your dog with a non-abrasive detergent shampoo, such as a Castile soap shampoo.
 It’ll preserve the oil and microbiome in his coat and skin.

 Repeatedly bathing with detergent medicated shampoos is the last thing you should do for a skin problem.
-Even harmless-appearing shampoos with essential oils may be stripping your pet’s microbiome.
+Even harmless-seeming shampoos with essential oils may be stripping your pet’s microbiome.

 And shampoos labeled “natural” are often anything but.
 They frequently contain potentially toxic chemicals like sulfates … which they disguise by calling them “coconut-based.”

-For yeast, my preference is topical treatment with an enzymatic shampoo.
+For yeast, my preference for topical treatment it to use an enzymatic shampoo.

 Malassezia grows slowly, yet tenaciously.
 It can be difficult to get rid of because once it’s established it’s slow to recede.